icpac-igad/sewaa-forecasts-package/README.md

 ## Downloading source code

-The code is can be dowbnloaded using `git` as follows (ensure git is installed before executing below command.
-Use [this link](for instructions on how to install `git` on Linux, MacOS and Wondows.) ).
+The code can be downloaded using `git` as shown below.
+Ensure git is installed before executing below command.
+Use [this link](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for instructions on how to install `git` on Linux, MacOS and Wondows.
 When installing `git` on windows, `MSYS` must be enabled to add support for executing bash scripts.

 > `git clone https://github.com/icpac-igad/sewaa-forecasts-package.git`